 - It’s going to automatically move your old items there after a certain time, while preserving the folder structure.

-- Just like with Auto Archiving but you can also create your own rules and Outlook to move messages to the archive mailbox or just manually drag email there, or even migrate the content of your local PST file to an online archive so Online Archiving kind of combines the best features of fake Archiving and Auto Archiving.
-This wraps up our overview about Archiving in Outlook.
+- Just like with auto archiving, you can also create your own rules and Outlook to move messages to the archive mailbox, manually drag email there, or even migrate the content of your local PST file to an online archive.
+So online archiving kind of combines the best features of fake archiving and auto archiving.
+This wraps up our overview of archiving in Outlook.

-As I said the word Archiving, I’m going to be happy.
-I hope this article was helpful.
+I hope this article is helpful.
 If you would like more Outlook tips, check out this article.
 Thank you for reading.